52 minute read · November 29, 2022

 Graphwise pros:

-- Integrates knowledge graph and semantic modeling for contextual data understanding.
+- Combines knowledge graph and semantic modeling capabilities

-- Supports reasoning, explainability, and relationship mapping across diverse datasets.
+- Provides tools for reasoning, explainability, and relationship mapping

 Cons of Graphwise:

-- Requires specialized expertise in ontology and knowledge graph modeling.
+- Requires expertise in ontology and knowledge graph modeling

-- Implementation can be complex for organizations without existing graph infrastructure.
+- Can be complex to implement without existing graph infrastructure

 8. Google Cloud Data Catalog with Vertex AI